 Beautiful, isn’t it?

-If you made it to this point, you would have had an idea how to use keyof typeof and const assertions in your day to day programming with typescript.
+with typescript.
 If you know something that wasn’t mentioned in this article, I’d love to know them too.
 Please share in the comment section below!
-Until next time, stay curious!